Multihoming: IPv4

-Classical multihoming is the dominant technique for IPv4.
+Classic multihoming is the dominant technique for IPv4.
 This requires that a network have its own public IP address range and a public AS number.

 While multihoming with multiple addresses has been implemented for IPv4, it is not generally used, as host implementations do not deal well with multiple addresses per interface which requires the use of "virtual interfaces".
 It is also possible to implement multihoming for IPv4 using multiple NAT gateways.

 IPv6

-Both classical multihoming and multihoming with multiple addresses may be used in IPv6.
+Both classic multihoming and multihoming with multiple addresses may be used in IPv6.

-Classical multihoming
+Classic multihoming

 Provider Independent Address Space (PI) is available in IPv6.
 This technique has the advantage of working like IPv4, supporting traffic balancing across multiple providers, and maintaining existing TCP and UDP sessions through cut-overs.
 Critics say that the increased size of routing tables needed to handle multi-homing in this way will overwhelm current router hardware.
 Proponents say that new hardware will be able to handle the increase due to cheaper memory, which drops in price according to Moore's law.
 Proponents also say this is the only viable solution right now, and the worse is better philosophy supports the idea that it is better to deploy an imperfect solution now than a perfect solution after it is too late.

 Because many ISPs filter out route announcements with small prefixes, this will generally require a large "ISP-sized" IP allocation, such as a /32, to ensure global reachability.
 Using such large prefixes is an inefficient use of IPv6's address space; there are only about 4 billion /32 prefixes.
 However, from a pragmatic perspective, allocating a /32 is equivalent in global address space cost to allocating a single IPv4 address, and this may be acceptable if, as seems to be likely for the foreseeable future, the number of multihomed sites can be numbered only in the millions, as opposed to the many billions of non-multihomed endpoints which are anticipated to comprise the vast majority of IPv6 endpoints.
 Some regional Internet registries (RIR) such as RIPE have started to allocate /48 from a specific prefix for this purpose.
 RIPE allocates IPv6 provider-independent address spaces /48 or shorter from 2001:0678::/29.